robc/octopress/source/_posts/2013-09-13-easing-submission-pain-with-unity-and-xcode-5.markdown

 If you're not familar enough with Xcode, this contains the various configuration items for the project - and has also changed somewhat compared to the project settings in prior versions.

 Scroll down to the **App Icons** section, and you'll find the various icons listed.
 In our case, the project Unity generates will only include those pre-iOS 7 sizes (as you specified in your Unity project).
 Plus, as is the case normally, the Spotlight &amp; Settings icons are not filled out as well.
-If you do require those, you
+If you do require those, you'll need to include the right ones (see the Xcode documentation for what you need there).

 ![App Icon Settings]({{ root_url }}/images/xcode5hints/ProjectSettings_AppIcons_Thumb.png)